Offshore Energy Thematic Methods

 3.5.2 Rigs-to-reefs programmes

-Some jurisdictions permit partial decommissioning where platform structures are left in place to function as artificial reefs.
-Research indicates that "more than 500 oil and gas platforms were decommissioned and left as artificial reefs in US waters since 1940" with "more than 600 in the Asia-Pacific alone" as candidates for reefing[22].
+Some jurisdictions permit partial decommissioning where platform structures are left in place as artificial reefs.
+Research indicates that "more than 500 oil and gas platforms were decommissioned and left as artificial reefs in US waters since 1940" with "more than 600 in the Asia-Pacific alone" as candidates for reefing[26].

-Note that oil and gas infrastructure left as artificial reefs "is more exposed to light/noise/chemical pollution associated with operations as well the spread of invasive species" compared to purpose-built artificial reefs[23].
+Note that oil and gas infrastructure left as artificial reefs "is more exposed to light/noise/chemical pollution associated with operations as well the spread of invasive species" compared to purpose-built artificial reefs[28].
 This pollution legacy should be reflected in the condition assessment of converted structures.
-For coral reef regions where rigs-to-reefs programmes may interact with natural reef systems, see TG-6.1 Coral Reef Accounts.

 3.5.3 Remediation expenditure